akerber47/akerber47.github.io/reading.md

 - Alexander Cockburn, *Whiteout*
 - Brandon Sanderson, *The Hero of Ages*
 - Brandon Sanderson, *The Well of Ascension*
+- Daniel Immerwahr, *How to Hide an Empire*
 - Michael Lewis, *The Blind Side*

 ### 2020 November